object-oriented-python/object-oriented-programming/doc/source/4_style.rst

 .. proof:exercise::

-    The author of the :mod:`life` package had clearly never heard of PEP8: the style of the code is awful.
-Fix the style in the package so that there are no flake8 errors.
+    The author of the :mod:`life` package had clearly never heard of PEP 8: the style of the code is awful.
+Fix the style in the package so that there are no Flake8 errors.
+Among other things, you will need to write docstrings for all of the methods.
+The configuration file in the skeleton code sets the convention to Numpy, but actually you should only need short docstrings in this case so this won't make a difference.

 .. proof:exercise::